SSSpencer413/SSSpencer413.github.io/index.md

 # Welcome!

-There's nothing really here right now!
+I'm a Computer Science student looking to learn new things!

-## Check out my other projects!
+## Check out some of my projects!
 - [Turtlebot](https://ssspencer413.github.io/turtlebot)